Project-Trofos/trofos/monitoring/README.md

 ## Prometheus

 Stores all the metric data from various sources like cadvisor (gets metrics on container related things) or node_exporter (metrics on the machine itself).
 Metrics on the actual application is added to the backend application code (`server.ts`).

+## Deployment

+Run `/home/sadm/hooks/monitoring_cd.sh`.
+TODO: automate with GH acitons calling a webhook that runs `monitoring_cd.sh` on the staging VM.